UNION ARENA: Every Sword Art Online Vol. 2 Deck, Ranked

 The Blue Aincrad deck – with its powerful multi-attack capabilities – has often been considered the strongest Sword Art Online deck in the first set.
 Following Vol. 2, it’s not that it isn’t still strong – it certainly is.
 However, of all the core Sword Art Online UNION ARENA strategies, Blue Aincrad actually gets the least additional support – likely because it just didn’t need much more to begin with.

 That’s the main reason I’m ranking this as low as I am.
-Most likely, SAO fans and UA players will choose one of the more powerful, more upgraded Sword Art Online decks when Vol. 2 comes out.
+Most likely, SAO fans and UA players will choose one of the more powerful, more upgraded Sword Art Online decks present in the Vol. 2.
 There’s just so much good going on in SAO Vol. 2 that rare battles should no longer look like a sea of blue – ultimately a good thing for a game that prides itself on deck variety.

 Indeed, the primary net new card entering the deck (that will have the most impact) is a two energy generating raid target for Asuna – one that also has some benefits to attacking.
 This will replace the two-cost Asuna we’ve used, making it easier and more reliable to raid one of Blue Aincrad’s strongest cards.